 Evoke Cafe & Bistro

 I’ve been to Evoke a few times because it’s honestly one of my favorite places.
 I highly recommend it for late night eats.
-I came here for an event one night and got the grilled cheese when I was a little drunk.
+I came here for an event one night and ordered a grilled cheese when I was a little drunk.
 It was the BEST grilled ham and cheese sandwich I’ve ever had.
 The other reason I like this place is the atmosphere.
 There’s a painting studio, tattoo parlor, and store selling locally made items attached.
-It’s a really cool place with a little bit of something for everyone.
+It’s a cool place with a little bit of something for everyone.

 Higher Ground is a social enterprise that trains and hires women from poverty stricken areas.
 They also have a community development organization which creates scholarships.
 On top of that, you can get a great meal here while supporting a good cause.
 I went for breakfast and ordered the English breakfast and a cappuccino and it was amazing!